jturko/NTuple/README.md

 # NTuple

 A program that sorts the Geant4 NTuple output into histograms, matrices, etc. This program accepts a settings file that includes thresholds, resolutions, etc, for each detection system.
 This program was written by Vinzenz Bildstein, and later modified and edited by Evan Rand.
+This branch of the code is for modifications to do with TI-STAR, and will rely heavily on the older [TRexGeant4Analysis](https://github.com/VinzenzBildstein/TRexGeant4Analysis) code.

 -----------------------------------------
  Installation